She was exhausted.

 “So how are you feeling?”
 Taryn then glanced to her left, as she saw a pair of dark grey eyes framed behind a pair of red rimmed glasses looking down at her.

 Her friend Rachael Blake, though with only a year in age difference, Rachael being older then Taryn, they were still extremely close.
 With red strawberry blonde hair, that was redder then blonde, nearly giving off an orange colour that was currently done in a single braid.
 There were also freckles all over her pale skin.

 “Ground control to Major Tom, you in there Taryn?”
 Rachael said again when her friend only continued to stare at her vacantly.

-Taryn gave a shot laugh.
+Taryn gave a short laugh.
 “Yeah, yeah,” she said as she sat up in her chair before stretching her arms over her head.
 “I’m here.
 And I feel fine for the most part, jetlag not included.”
-She then put the dog tags back over her neck and in her T-shirt to hide them from view.
+She then put the ID-disc back over her neck and in her T-shirt to hide it from view.
 “What about you Rei?” she said using her friend’s nickname.
 “How do you feel?”